 What Makes Guaranteed Level 20 Year Term Life Insurance Tick?

 First of all, any kind of term life insurance is temporary.
 It “terminates” after a defined period of time in the policy.
 It has no cash value build up inside of it.
 There is no financial benefit unless death of the insured were to happen.

 So, 20 year term is temporary and “pure” life insurance for 20 years.
 Upon the completion of that period, the coverage expires and the individual will no longer have coverage at the premium cost from 20 years ago.
 The term is over.
 You have “rented” financial protection during that time for an agreed upon price.

-20 year term life insurance is a good place to start as you are establishing yourself, even as an individual whether you have a spouse or not.
+As a young person, term life insurance is a good place to start as you are establishing yourself, whether you have a family or not.
 As you age you can adjust your coverage to make sure your family or business interests are financially protected from being upset due to the unexpected.

 Buying down the road will just raise your monthly premium while risking a negative event in your life such as a medical diagnosis of a health condition.

 Folks, I am going to make a strong statement here…

 Having life insurance is really a responsibility if you have a spouse or any dependents.
-Do you have any debts to payoff if you do not have sufficient financial resources to ensure their financial security in your absence.
+Do you have any debts to payoff and lack the financial resources to ensure these are paid off?

-Economic reports of the average savings across the US versus the debts that are owed clearly illustrate the need for term life insurance to protect our love ones from the financial crater we may leave them with.
+US economic reports of the average savings versus individual debt clearly illustrates the need for term life insurance to protect our love ones from a financial crater we could leave them with.